Nick Plummer: New York Mets

-On November 24, 2021, Plummer signed a one-year major league deal with the New York Mets.
-Plummer made his Major League debut with the Mets on April 15, 2022 at Citi Field against the Arizona Diamondbacks.
+On November 24, 2021, Plummer signed a one-year, major league deal with the New York Mets.
+Plummer made his Major League debut with the Mets on April 15, 2022, at Citi Field against the Arizona Diamondbacks.
 He entered the game in the ninth inning as a defensive replacement for Starling Marte in right field.
 Two days later, he lined out against Matt Peacock in his first Major League plate appearance.
 On April 18, He was returned to the minor leagues when Brandon Nimmo returned from the injured list.
-Recalled on May 28, on May 29 Plummer's first Major League hit was a game-tying bottom of the ninth home run against the Philadelphia Phillies.
+Recalled on May 28, Plummer's first Major League hit was a game-tying bottom of the ninth home run against the Philadelphia Phillies on May 29.
 He became the 14th player in Mets history to hit a home run as their first career hit; the first since Jeremy Hefner during the 2012 season.
 After hitting a home run in his second straight game in a win against the Washington Nationals, Plummer became the first player in Mets history to hit a home run in each of his first two career starts.
 On August 16, 2022, Plummer was designated for assignment.
-He elected free agency on November 10, 2022.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on August 19.
+He elected free agency following the season on November 10.

 Cincinnati Reds

 On February 3, 2023, Plummer signed a minor league contract with the Cincinnati Reds organization.
+Plummer was released by the Reds on March 27.